J. L. HUDSON,

 VERBENACEAE.
 'VERVAIN'.
 Annuals and perennials prized for their showy, often fragrant clustered flowers, and some for medicine.
 Good in the border and wild garden.
 Good cut flowers.
 Sun and heat promotes bloom and they are drought resistant.
 Ordinary to dry, rocky soil suits them.
 Good on walls and banks.
 Space 12 - 18".
 Sow indoors in February and March and set out in May, or sow perennials where they are to stand.
 Germinates in 10 - 25 days at 65°F, and some up to 90 days.
 Perennials may need 2 - 4 weeks cold treatment.
 Some need dark, others light.
 Seed half life ranges from 1 to 7 years.

 Purple flowers in dense 1 1/2" spikes.
 Perennial to 3 - 4 feet with an open, airy habit.
 South America.
 Zone 7.
 Popular in the South, good landscaping plant.
 Pinch when young for good form.
-Germinates in 1 - 4 weeks.
+Germinates in 1 - 4 weeks, needs light.

 1/4 Oz: $7.50